nhall0312/gale_shapley_matching/README.md

 It will generate a set of stable matches, meaning that no proposer and proposee who are not matched to each other simultaneously prefer each other to their matches.

-This algorithm has a male- or proposer-preference in that the proposer will receive the best possible stable match for him/her, while the proposee will receive the worst possible stable match for him/her.
+This algorithm has a male- or proposer-advantage in that the proposer will receive the best possible stable match for him/her, while the proposee will receive the worst possible stable match for him/her.

 ## Preference Structure